 We implement the \attname and evaluate it using the real ShareGPT dataset~\cite{sharegpt_sharegptraw_2024}.
-Extensive experimental results demonstrate that \attname significantly decreases the time to the first token (TTFT) by up to 87\% and improves the prompt prefilling throughput by 7.8$\times$ for multi-turn conversations.
+Extensive experimental results demonstrate that \attname significantly decreases the time to the first token (TTFT) by up to 87\% and improves the prompt prefilling throughput by up to 7.8$\times$ for multi-turn conversations.
 It also reduces the end-to-end inference cost by up to 70\%.
-For long sequence inference, \attname reduces the TTFT by up to 95\% and improves the prompt prefilling throughput by 22$\times$.
 To summarize, this paper makes the following contributions: \begin{itemize} \item We investigate the recomputation overheads of KV caches in LLMs across conversation turns and identify the challenges associated with retaining KV caches across multi-turn conversations. \item We propose \attname, a new attention that allows the reuse of the KV caches for any ensuing conversation turns of the same session, achieving a significant reduction in the recomputation overhead of KV caches in LLMs. \item To improve the efficiency of \attname, we design overlapped KV cache access, hierarchical KV cache placement, and positional encoding decoupled KV cache truncation schemes. \item We thoroughly evaluate \attname with real datasets to demonstrate its efficacy and efficiency. \end{itemize}